 The candidate is required to participate in graduation exercises upon completion of the academic program.
-If the candidate is out of sequence with his/her current class but would like to participate in the commencement exercises, s/he must have completed a minimum of three months of the required senior clerkships, i.e., medicine, pediatrics, family medicine or surgery subinternship, preventive medicine and public health, intensive care and emergency medicine by April 1 of the year of graduation.
-Consent for the student to be absent, granted by the president of the University, is contingent on the recommendation of the dean to the president.
+If the candidate is out of sequence with their current class but would like to participate in the commencement exercises, they must have completed a minimum of three months of the required senior clerkships, i.e., medicine, pediatrics, family medicine or surgery sub-internship, preventive medicine and public health, intensive care and emergency medicine by April 1 of the year of graduation.
+They must have taken and passed USMLE Step I and II, and be able to complete all requirements by September 30 of the same calendar year.
+Consent for the student to be absent, granted by the university president, is contingent on the recommendation of the dean to the president.

 The families and friends of graduates are invited to be present at the official conferring of degrees service.

 Loma Linda University is affiliated with a variety of accredited residency programs in two sponsoring institutions.
-The first is Loma Linda University Medical Center and the second Loma Linda-Inland Empire Consortium for Healthcare Education.
+The first is Loma Linda University Health and the second Loma Linda-Inland Empire Consortium for Healthcare Education.
 Additional nonaccredited fellowships are available.

 Graduate physicians wishing to apply for entrance into these programs should contact the director of the program.

-These programs are sponsored by Loma Linda University Medical Center and Loma Linda Inland Empire Consortium for Healthcare Education.
+These programs are sponsored by Loma Linda University Health and Loma Linda Inland Empire Consortium for Healthcare Education.

 In harmony with the needs of medicine today, the curriculum leading to the Doctor of Medicine degree is planned with the assumption that all students will take standard postgraduate training in one of the fields of medicine.
 This means serving as a resident for a minimum of three years in a hospital approved for this training by the Council of Medical Education and Hospitals of the American Medical Association.

 Recognizing the imperative of lifelong learning for professionals, the School of Medicine supports a program of continuing medical education for physicians beyond their formal postgraduate years.
-The Office of Continuing Medical Education is accredited by the Accreditation Council for Continuing Medical Education to provide Category I continuing medical education credit for physicians.
-Course offerings include weekly, bi-weekly, and monthly School of Medicine departmental grand rounds and a large number of one-day and multiday conferences and workshops that are presented locally and nationally for School of Medicine faculty, alumni, and practicing physicians within the geographic area in which the conferences are presented.
+The Office of Continuing Medical Education is accredited by the Accreditation Council for Continuing Medical Education to provide AMA PRA Category I Credit(s)™ for physicians.
+Course offerings include weekly, bi-weekly, and monthly School of Medicine departmental grand rounds as well as a large number of one-day and multiday conferences and workshops that are presented locally and nationally for School of Medicine faculty, alumni, and practicing physicians within the geographic area in which the conferences are presented.